DeclanChidlow/vale.rocks/src/posts/why-write.md

 ## Forming Thought

-> Writing is refined thinking.\
-> — Stephen King

 If there is any one reason I write, it is summed up by the quote above.
 I think better and more clearly on and about a topic when I write about it.
 Specifically, to write cohesively forces me to untangle the erratic thoughts sprinting around my head into a clear linear thread.
+In the words of Stephen King, 'Writing is refined thinking.'

 Sometimes I start untangling a thought from the mass, and it brings others with it.
 Sometimes thoughts are too long and unwieldy, which necessitates cutting them off and bridging the gap with others.
 Sometimes they're knotted in my mind, and I have to slowly tease them apart or straighten them out.